About a year ago I took a blogging course.

-But, I think that a blog with a general focus like saving money, paying off debt, blogging and homemaking can all live happily under one blogging roof too.
-I guess only time will tell as I play around with ShannonAcheson.com.
+But, I think that a blog with several topics like decorating ideas, DIY Projects, saving money, paying off debt, blogging and homemaking can all live happily under one blogging roof too.
+I guess only time will tell as I play around with it.

 Is balance possible?

 Being an entrepreneur is hard, but it's in my blood.
 It's ingrained in how God made me.
 As Gary Vee said it – you're an entrepreneur if you cannot breathe at even the thought of working for someone else.
 Which is me to a T – I once quit a good paying job as a Graphic Design Coordinator without even telling my dear sweet husband until after I'd done it.
 I just couldn't take the business suit/cubicle/corporate culture for one second longer.

 It seems we're all striving to have balance all the time, entrepreneur or not, and we're collectively always falling short.
 I think that balance though is a bit of a moving target and we all go through periods of time when things feel more balanced than at other times.